tlienart/Franklin.jl/docs/code/eval-tricks.md

 You may want to have a page with responsive team cards for instance where every card would follow the same layout but the content would be different.
 There are multiple ways you can do this with Franklin and a simple one below (adapted from [this tutorial](https://www.w3schools.com/howto/howto_css_team.asp)).
-The advantage of doing something like this is that it can help separate the content from the layout making both arguably easier more maintainable.
+The advantage of doing something like this is that it can help separate the content from the layout making both arguably easier and more maintainable.

 ### Preview